 Here are the key factors that result in SMB’s and Enterprises developing different marketing strategies:

-Enterprises, due to their substantially bigger scale, are less likely to develop personal connections with the target market.
+Due to their substantially bigger scale, enterprises are less likely to develop personal connections with the target market.
 This is further aggravated by the fact that said target market tends to be much larger, so making the connections would be more difficult in general.

 Enterprises have the time and resources to invest in riskier, long-term decisions.
 Since they already occupy an often dominant position in the market, they are likely to concentrate on decisions that help maintain or improve their strategic position – revenue, profits, market share, etc.